author:

 12: Weining coefficient CLisolated [1] lift coefficient of isolated plate.
 The formula has validity up to approximately 1/σ= 0,7, from which value the graph given in [Lakshminarayana, 1996, p.
 212] can be used.
 From a value of 1/σ=2,5, the K factor is close to 1.

 Wind turbinesPropellersBesides the Weinig coefficient, there are other ways to determine the lift coefficient of a profile in a cascade if its parameters are known when measured as an airfoils.
 These methods are used in the calculation of blade cascades of wind turbines and propellers, more in the article Aerodynamics of wind turbines.
-Drag coefficientIf there is no flow separation from the profile, the drag coefficient of the profile in the cascade CD can be expected to be very close to the value that would be measured if the profile were measured as a airfoils, and is therefore not recalculated.
+Drag coefficientIf the flow separation from the airfoil does not occur, the drag coefficient of the airfoil CD in an cascade can be expected to be less sensitive to aerodynamic interference than the lift coefficient CD.
 Thus, the aerodynamic calculation of a profile cascade designed in this way can be started by using the values of the lift coefficient and the profile drag to calculate the lift coefficient CL,is etc., according to Equation 10 for the lift coefficient CL and the proposed angle of mean aerodynamic velocity βm, see Problem 4.
 Base airfoilIn the case of profiles with a camber of a base airfoil (usually profiles with a camber greater than that of airfoils), the calculation of the forces on the blade can be based on the properties of the original base airfoil.
 The calculation is based on the assumption that the drag coefficient CD of the profile does not change much after cambering, so other force values can be determined based on the calculation of the profile drag in the cascade D as shown in Figure 9.
 ProblemsProblem 1:

 Describe which of the profile cascades (see figure) is likely to be more susceptible to flow separation.
 The solution of this problem is shown in Appendix 1.